-She said, “You spoke an hour and twenty minutes.
-I mean, there’s no chance.”
-They're not going to get...they’re not going to have you here.”
+She said, “You spoke an hour and 20 minutes.
+I mean there’s no chance; they’re not going to have you here.”

-JOHN: They wanted it but they didn’t want it all at once, you know.
+JOHN: Because they wanted it, but they didn’t want it all at once.
+You know?

-PHIL: What I find amazing about that story and anyone who knows your ministry now is that you could get through Romans 6 and 7 in an hour and twenty minutes.
+PHIL: What I find amazing about that story – and anyone who knows your ministry now – is that you could get through Romans 6 and 7 in an hour and 20 minutes.

 PHIL: At least.

-JOHN: And so they...and there were unsaved elders on that board and unsaved people in leadership in the church.
-But there were enough good people that knew what they wanted and knew that they needed to be taught the Word of God and Bible teaching was just beginning to find its way in.
+JOHN: And so, they – and there were unsaved elders on that board, and unsaved people in leadership in the church.
+But there were enough good people that knew what they wanted and knew that they needed to be taught the Word of God.
+And Bible teaching was just beginning to find its way in.
 And new translations of the Bible, the Jesus Movement, there was new excitement about Bible study because of the new translations.
-The Jesus Movement was coming...
+You know?
+The Jesus Movement was coming.

-JOHN: Yeah, we caught the wave, no question.
+JOHN: Right.
+We caught the wave, no question.

-PHIL: Sixty-nine was the summer of the Manson murders and all of that.
+PHIL: ‘69 was the summer of the Manson murders and all of that.
 That was the same year you started as pastor.

-JOHN: And that was when the Jesus Movement started out here and there was a tremendous renewed interest in Bible study.
-And with those translations and a whole bunch of new little Christian publishers coming into the picture, and I was doing what was unavailable, and so people started flooding in here to hear Bible teaching.
+JOHN: And that was when the Jesus Movement started out here, and there was a tremendous renewed interest in Bible study.
+And with those translations and a whole bunch of new little Christian publishers coming into the picture, and I was doing what was unavailable.
+And so, people started flooding in hear Bible teaching.

-PHIL: Did you have a realistic expectation at that time that before you finished your life and ministry you would preach through the entire New Testament?
+PHIL: Did you have a realistic expectation at that time, that before you finished your life in ministry, you would preach through the entire New Testament?

-PHIL: Was there an event or influence, a single thing you can point to that prompted you to do this?
-Because when you started in ‘69, almost nobody...there probably wasn’t a pastor anywhere who would take a book and preach verse by verse through the entire...
+PHIL: Amazing.
+Was there an event or an influence, a single thing you can point to that prompted you to do this?
+Because when you started in ‘69, almost nobody – and there probably wasn’t a pastor anywhere who would take a book and preach verse by verse through the entire –